Suraj-dot-art/portfolio-suraj/README.md

 🚀 About the Project
-This is my personal portfolio website built with React, Vite, Tailwind CSS, and Shadcn UI.
+This is my personal portfolio website built with React,Typescript, Vite, Tailwind CSS, and Shadcn UI.
 It’s a modern, fully responsive website to showcase my work, skills, experience, and provides a simple way to contact me.

 ✨ Features

 ⚡️ Super fast Vite-powered build

 📱 Fully responsive design